abalajiksh/mysite/content/posts/The-Mutable-Landscape-of-Running-LLMs-Locally.md

 ## Updates

-Turns out, my M3 Pro MacBook Pro with 18GB RAM is more optimed to run `mistral` and `wizard-math` and is more usable than the whole Mini-PC setup.
-However, I can only run small models and/or large models that are quantized(quantized ~ reducing the precision of the parameters of every node of the neural network) which have low precision and that implies not very good answers.
-At this point all my thoughts are subjective and I'll do some test runs to see how much I can salvage from my laptop, perhaps write another article soon.
+Turns out, my M3 Pro MacBook Pro with 18GB RAM is more optimized to run `mistral` and `wizard-math` and is more usable than the whole Mini-PC setup.
+However, I can only run small models and/or large models that are quantized(quantized ~ reducing the precision of the parameters of every node of the neural network) which have low precision and that implies not appropriate answers.
+At this point all my thoughts are subjective and I’ll do some test runs to see how much I can salvage from my laptop, perhaps write another article soon.